-Delicious, healthy Cinnamon Pumpkin Muffins are pillowy soft, and fluffy inside with a scrumptious cinnamon-sugar topping making these muffins positively irresistible!
+Delicious Cinnamon Pumpkin Doughnut Muffins are pillowy soft, and fluffy inside with a scrumptious cinnamon-sugar topping making these muffins positively irresistible!
 So GOOD.
-It’s like eating your favorite pumpkin donut only it’s in a muffin.
-I suggest baking up several batches of these and freeze extras.
+It’s like eating your favorite pumpkin donut only it’s a muffin.
 Vegans and vegetarians will love them too!

 So kids are going back to school!!
 WHOOHOO!
 I bet everyone can’t wait!

 So why not whip up these delicious muffins and add them to your list along with my healthy cinnamon sweet potato muffins for the first day of school!

 I whipped up these pumpkin muffins the other day, and they were gone in minutes!
 Literally – gone!

 So I had to make a second batch and decided to share them with some friends and get their opinions too.

 Everyone gave these cinnamon pumpkin muffins a thumbs up! 🙂

 And my favorite part is of course!
 The cinnamon-sugar topping, which is just the perfect amount on these muffins.

 They’re SO amazing!
 You’ll love them after your first bite.